Welcome to the Health Sciences Department

 The degree allows students to:

-- Undertake their required preclinical studies so that they may eventually apply for admission and if accepted, transfer into competitive clinical healthcare programs such as nursing, radiation technology and dental hygiene,
+- Undertake their required preclinical studies so that they may eventually apply for admission and if accepted, transfer into competitive clinical healthcare programs such as nursing, Radiologic Technology and dental hygiene,

 - Learn the basic skills needed for employment in jobs that support the day-to-day activities of healthcare facilities,